-Simon Stevens emerges as key player in NHS and Social Care reform
+Simon Stevens emerges as key player in Social Care reform

 Simon Stevens, Chief Executive of NHS England, has emerged as a key player in delivering the policy and resources changes for the Government to determine in the autumn budget review especially with regard to social care.
 He was involved in a lengthy meeting at Downing Street with the Prime Minister and Health and Social Care Secretary of State last week prior to the Prime Minister’s announcement of an extra £384 million a week for the NHS.